-These are the absolute best Galaxy Tab S7 cases you can buy!
+These are the absolute best Galaxy Tab S7 cases you can buy

 If you want to make the most of DeX mode on your larger tablet, you need a keyboard.
 This one connects via pogo pins and has a trackpad for the full laptop experience.

-Leather cases are marvelous, but they're also easy to mess up, which is why I'll take synthetic leather folios like this Moko any day.
-The sleeve for the S Pen is an excellent touch.
+Not only is this case ultra heavy-duty, providing sufficient protection if you're using the tablet while out in the field or traveling, it also comes with a convenient and adjustable shoulder strap, a strap to mount it on a car's headrest so kids can watch videos for long road trips, and a built-in rotatable swivel kickstand.

-Who makes the best Galaxy tab S7 cases?
+Who makes the best Galaxy Tab S7 cases?

-It's lovely to see name-brand cases available at launch for the Galaxy Tab S7 like the ruggedly reliable Spigen Tough Armor Pro, which offers up excellent corner protection and a sturdy but compact kickstand on the back so that you can prop it up without taking up too much room.
+It's lovely to see name-brand cases available for the Galaxy Tab S7, which, though an older model, remains one of the best Android tablets you can buy.
+The ruggedly reliable Spigen Tough Armor Pro offers excellent corner protection and a sturdy but compact kickstand on the back so that you can prop it up without taking up too much room.
 For those of us who aren't huge folio fans, the Tough Armor Pro is a breath of fresh air without turning your tablet into a tank.

 If you are into the folio look and feel, the Samsung Book Cover looks and feels incredible, but it can be a bit pricey for a non-keyboard cover.
-I'm a big fan of the colors offered here, but if you want something more subdued, there's also the much more competitively-priced Neepanda Slim Tri-Fol for your folio needs.
+I'm a big fan of the colors offered here, but if you want something more subdued, there's also the much more competitively-priced Neepanda Slim Tri-Fold for your folio needs.

+While you're at it, grab a Galaxy Tab S7 screen protector to add further protection to the precious new tablet.

 We may earn a commission for purchases using our links.
 Learn more.